coder/docs/admin/environment-management/installing-jetbrains.md

 ---
-title: "Install a Remote IDE"
+title: "Install a JetBrains IDEs"
 ---

 The process of installing an IDE onto your [image](./images) is similar to